Where Relevance Emerges: A Layer-Wise Study of Internal Attention for Zero-Shot Re-Ranking: Conclusion and Future Work

 Second, we conduct the first orthogonal evaluation of scoring mechanisms (Generation, Likelihood, and Internal Attention) across both Listwise and Setwise ranking frameworks.
 Although ICR provides $O(1)$ complexity in theory, empirical results on Llama~3.1~8B show that dual-pass calibration introduces substantial constant overhead.
 ICR performs strongly in single-pass, large-context listwise settings but becomes less competitive under iterative sliding-window and setwise configurations, where Likelihood-based scoring often offers superior efficiency-effectiveness trade-offs.
 These findings position ICR as particularly suitable for high-throughput, large-context ranking rather than fine-grained local comparisons.

 Finally, our evaluation on the BRIGHT benchmark shows that although standard attention-based aggregation faces limitations in reasoning-intensive tasks, isolating the optimal layer reveals substantial latent effectiveness.
-A zero-shot Llama~3.1~8B model achieves performance parity with much larger RL-trained models, while even the small 0.6B variant surpasses state-of-the-art generative rankers such as RankGPT-4.
+A zero-shot Llama~3.1~8B model can achieve performance parity with much larger RL-trained models, while even the small 0.6B variant surpasses state-of-the-art generative rankers such as RankGPT-4.
 These results highlight the potential of internal attention signals for reasoning-heavy retrieval\textemdash provided that the most informative internal representations are precisely isolated.

 Therefore, reaching this theoretical ceiling remains an important direction for future work.
 Beyond the Center-Biased Interval Selection strategy explored here, future research may investigate alternative layer-selection designs, such as symmetric windows, non-consecutive layer selection based on relevance thresholds, or adaptive top-$n$ aggregation.
 More fine-grained optimization may further benefit from head-level analysis: recent work on \textit{Query-Focused Retrieval Heads} (QRHeads)~\cite{zhang:QueryFocusedRetrievalHeads:2025} shows that isolating query-responsive heads improves retrieval effectiveness.
 A unified framework that jointly selects informative layers and attention heads may therefore provide a principled approach to mitigating architectural noise and fully exploiting internal attention signals for reasoning-intensive retrieval.
+Furthermore, exploring the effectiveness of Selective-ICR within specialized domain agents~\cite{chen2025beyond} remains a promising direction for future research.